Building caring relationships with nature and each

 during daily chores.

 What Will It Cost?
 Prices are based on a minimum of 10 students

-cost per student is $65 a day.
-One adult per ten students comes
+student is $65 a day.
+One adult per ten students comes free of charge.

 A deposit is required to reserve a program:

-A 50% deposit is due 4 months before the program start and the
+A 50% deposit is due 2 months before the program start and the balance

-More than 4 months prior to the program we request a 20%
+More than 2 months prior to the program we request a 20% deposit, with

 the remainder of the deposit due 2 months prior to the program start, and